alexisjawtu/profiler/README.md

 # 1 replace Point3D and Point with valarrays
 # 2 SetParameter -> ParameterSetter
+# 3 Can I avoid to have "SetParameter::" before each single function?
 # n
 Really nice!
 I found something interesting to mix up.
 See what is in _puesta_a_tierra.pptx_, in the electricity course, about the resistivity.